psmits/trident/doc/paper.md

 We analyzed microfossil occurrence information which was downloaded from the Neptune Database <http://www.nsb-mfn-berlin.de/nannotax>
 [@Lazarus1994; @SpencerCervato1999].
 All occurrence information was
-downloaded for calcareous nannofossils, diatoms, foraminifera, and radiolarians – these occurrences span the entire globe between 120 and 0 million years ago (Mya).
-This dataset of occurrences was then filtered to just those species which have their first occurrence at most 63 Mya.
+downloaded for calcareous nannoplankton, diatoms, foraminifera, and radiolarians.This dataset of occurrences was then filtered to just those species which have their first occurrence at most 63 Mya.
 This choice means that our analysis avoids those taxa which survived the K/Pg boundary, those taxa which arose just after the K/Pg boundary, and means that our occurrence histories line up with the temperature time-series which was used as a predictor of extinction as discussed below.

 All fossil occurrences were assigned to 1 My bins based on the estimated age of the fossil occurrence.
 After binning, each taxon’s geographic